-The individual who sets up the loan-out company becomes an employee of their corporation.
+The individual, typically in the entertainment field, who sets up the loan-out company becomes an employee of the loan-out corporation.
 The corporation will loan out the services of the individual who sets up the company.
 For example, a recording artist’s loan-out company may loan their services out for performance.

 Using a loan-out company can save a production company and the actor or recording artist a lot of money, especially on individual and payroll taxes.
 A production company will make the check payable to the loan-out company instead of the actor or crewmember.
 Since the actor is an employee, the loan-out company pays payroll taxes, saving the actor or recording star a ton of money.

 A loan-out company is typically a single-owner LLC.
 They will typically choose to be taxed as an S corporation.
 This company is the intermediary between the talent and a third party looking to purchase the individual’s services.
 It is not a unique entity, such as an LLC or corporation.
-“Loan out” is simply a term to describe a single-owner company that aims to improve an actor’s asset protection while giving tax benefits for the individual employed for short-term engagements.
+“Loan out” is simply a term to describe a single-owner company that aims to improve an actor’s asset protection while giving tax benefits to the individual employed for short-term engagements.

 Benefits of a loan-out corporation

-People who earn over $100,000 a year using short-term engagements may be able to benefit from this type of setup.
-The loan-out arrangement offers possible tax savings.
+People who earn in the region of $100,000 a year using short-term engagements may be able to benefit from this type of setup, as the loan-out arrangement offers possible tax savings, which entertainment professionals may not have access to in their individual capacity.